electron-userland/electron-webpack/readme.md

 yarn
 ```

-If you already have an existing project, or are looking for a custom approach outside of the quick start template, make sure to read over the [Core Concepts](https://webpack.electron.build/core-concepts), [Project Structure](https://webpack.electron.build/project-structure), and [Development](https://webpack.electron.build/development) sections of `electron-webpack`'s documentaiton.
+If you already have an existing project, or are looking for a custom approach outside of the quick start template, make sure to read over the [Core Concepts](https://webpack.electron.build/core-concepts), [Project Structure](https://webpack.electron.build/project-structure), and [Development](https://webpack.electron.build/development) sections of `electron-webpack`'s documentation.

 ### Next Steps
 Make sure to take advantage of the detailed [documentation](https://webpack.electron.build) that `electron-webpack` provides.
 It covers everything from how things work internally, adding custom configurations, and building your application.